w3c/wai-curricula/content/designer/layout-and-spacing.md

 Students should be able to:

-* create designs that prevent loss of content and functionality for the following properties:
+* create designs that allow users to modify the following properties without loss of content and functionality:
-  * line spacing to at least 1.5 times the font size
+  * line spacing -- to at least 1.5 times the font size
-  * Spacing following paragraphs to at least 2 times the font size
+  * spacing following paragraphs -- to at least 2 times the font size
-  * Letter spacing (tracking) to at least 0.12 times the font size
+  * Letter spacing (tracking) -- to at least 0.12 times the font size

 ## Ideas to Assess Knowledge for Module